Will I be issued an NYC parking ticket if I park within 15 feet of a fire hydrant?

 Commentary: When you are right, FIGHT.

-I am helping a client with disabilities, who resides in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his State of Massachusetts handicap parking permit.
+I am helping a client with disabilities, who resides in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his Massachusetts handicap parking permit.
 He was issued an NYC parking ticket despite properly displaying his permit.
 He has the support of his U.S. Congressman in this battle.

 NYC does not honor NY State handicap parking permits; nor does it honor handicap parking permits from non-residents.
 I can think of many constitutional law arguments against this draconian practice.
 At this moment, NYC officials are considering what action to take in response to his fighting his NYC parking ticket.
 I’ll let you know the outcome.